NaveenDevlpr/NaveenDevlpr/README.md

 - 👋 Hi, I’m Naveen Kumar @NaveenDevlpr
-- 👀 I’m interested in Front-End Development
+- 👀 I’m interested in Front-End Development.
-- 🌱 I’m currently learning Next.js,TypeScript and Django
+- 🌱 I’m currently enhancing myself in Next.js and Tailwind CSS.
-- 💞️ I’m looking to collaborate with some dev for my Startup Idea
+- 💞️ I’m looking to collaborate with some dev for my Startup Idea.
 - 📫 How to reach me naveenmk675@gmail.com

 <!---